WASHINGTON (Reuters) - When the letters and e-mails started to pour in, Dr. Paul Offit braced himself.

-In January, an unvaccinated 7-year-old in the U.S. state of Minnesota died of meningitis caused by Haemophilus influenzae, an infection prevented by a routine childhood vaccine.
+In January, an unvaccinated 7-year-old in the U.S. state of Minnesota died of meningitis caused by Haemophilus influenza, an infection prevented by a routine childhood vaccine.

 These numbers frustrate public health officials, who cite study after study showing no link between vaccination and autism.

 Some vaccine doubters believe that doctors and federal health agencies such as the CDC have colluded with vaccine makers to cover up vaccine dangers.